cds-snc/backstage-scaffolder-templates/templates/docs/content/DOCS_README.md

 1. Run this template from Backstage
 2. Provide the repository URL and component name
 3. Review the generated PR
-4. Follow instructions in `UPDATE_CATALOG_INFO.md` to add the TechDocs annotation
+4. Follow instructions in `UPDATE_CATALOG_INFO.md` to add the TechDocs annotation ONLY if needed.
 5. Merge the PR

 ## Manual Steps Required